Electric vs Petrol Cars in India: Cost Compared

 | Total 5-year cost | Rs 20.68L | Rs 21.28L | -Rs 0.60L |

-The Nexon EV becomes cheaper than the petrol version over 5 years, but only marginally — about Rs 60,000.
+Nexon EV becomes cheaper than the petrol version over 5 years, but only marginally — about Rs 60,000.
 At 15,000 km per year, you break even around the 3.5-year mark.
-Drive more and the break-even comes sooner.
-Drive less and the EV premium never pays for itself.
+That's the magic number.

 For the MG ZS EV vs Creta comparison, the break-even is similar — around 3.5 to 4 years at 15,000 km annually.